elvin-7/Linear-Regression-in-Python/README.md

 Looking at the columns in the dataset, I realized that wouldn't be using the league_name, season and country columns so I would have to delete them from the dataset during the cleaning process.

-I also noticed that data included transfers into and out of the premier league.
+I also noticed that data the included transfers into and out of the premier league.
 For the purpose of this project, I only wanted to see transfers into the premier league.
 I also decided that I would be taking out all loan transfers from the dataset.

 Another change I decided I was going to make was to reduce the number of player positions to 4 different positions i.e Goalkeeper, Defender, Midfielder and Attacker.
 Having a fair idea of what I wanted my data to look like, I started the data cleaning process in Microsoft Excel.

 ## Cleaning the data